rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

-- A **Chinese senior game developer** impacted me the most.
-I was chosen to be my mentor after one of my projects was severely criticized in the public community which affects me mentally.
-With full dedication to the job and his investment in me, that **[project](https://github.com/rn1hd/rn1hd/blob/main/Personal%20Website/Portfolio/Game%20Developer/Dareka%20Ga%20Nageta%20Ball.md)** led me to become an official member of **iBMS 4th Age**, a Chinese organization established in Tencent QQ.
+- A **Chinese senior game developer** impacted me the most because I was chosen to be my mentor.
+With full dedication to the job and his investment in me, that **[project](https://dai.ly/k2biokDDox8uudzkDbC)** led me to become an official member of **iBMS 4th Age**, a Chinese organization established in Tencent QQ.

 #### **What is your biggest regret and why?**